Thanksgiving Salad Recipes

 Here a pungent garlicky dressing is infused into kale by massaging the greens and the dressing together with your hands.
 Any type of kale will work in this kale salad recipe, just remember to remove the tough stems before you start.

-For a nutrient-packed twist, this healthy Caesar salad features spinach and kale in addition to romaine.
-But it's the Parmesan crisps that make this salad holiday-worthy.
-Serve it for Thanksgiving or any other special meal.
+For a nutrient-packed twist, this healthier Caesar salad features spinach and kale in addition to romaine.
+But it's the Parmesan crisps that make this salad dinner party-worthy.
+Serve it the next time you entertain at home.